andmar8/Cordova-WP-SqlitePlugin/README.md

  (Once again I tried opening the .sln file, this time you should find in your project under dbTestApp > References a link to Community.CshaprSqlite.WinPhone)

- - Download/install plugin: phonegap local plugin add http://git.com/<url TBC>
+ - Download/install plugin: phonegap local plugin add https://github.com/andmar8/Cordova-WP-SqlitePlugin.git

  The following should change in your phonegap project...